Lightweight construction

 • Metal foam: technology, prototypes, small series

-Using lightweight materials requires adapting existing manufacturing and joining technologies to new materials.
-We investigate process chains holistically, develop solutions for technology and periphery levels and accompany you from the first idea up to series production.
+The use of lightweight materials makes it necessary to adapt existing manufacturing and joining technologies to new materials.
+We take a holistic view of the process chains, develop solutions for the technology and peripheral levels, and accompany you from the initial idea to series production.